-very officer I know is immensely proud to hold the Office of Constable which lies at the heart of our unique police service.
+he Office of Constable lies at the heart of our unique police service.

 It encompasses so much: in terms of the expectations, legal status and the responsibilities of the powers that are attributed to every officer who holds it.
 And while it is an immense privilege to hold the Office of Constable, with that comes great responsibility and restrictions on professional and private lives.